-On December 16, 2014, the SEC granted us an exemptive relief order.
-Pursuant to the order, to the extent the size of an investment opportunity exceeds the amount our Adviser independently determines is appropriate for us to invest, our affiliates may be able to co-invest with us, subject to the conditions of the exemptive relief order.
-We believe our ability to co-invest with TPG affiliates will be particularly useful where we identify larger capital commitments than otherwise would be appropriate for us.
+On December 16, 2014, we were granted an exemptive relief order from the SEC that, if certain conditions are met, allows us to co-invest, to the extent the size of an investment opportunity exceeds the amount our Adviser has independently determined is appropriate to invest, with affiliates of TSSP and TPG in middle-market loan origination activities for companies domiciled in the United States and certain "follow-on" investments in companies in which we have already co-invested pursuant to the order and remain invested.

+We believe our ability to co-invest with TSSP and TPG affiliates will be particularly useful where we identify larger capital commitments than otherwise would be appropriate for us.
 We expect that with the ability to co-invest with TSSP and TPG affiliates we will be able to provide "one-stop" financing to a potential portfolio company in these circumstances, which may allow us to capture opportunities where we alone could not commit the full amount of required capital or would have to spend additional time to locate unaffiliated co-investors.

 Under the terms of the Investment Advisory Agreement and Administration Agreement, the Adviser's services are not exclusive, and the Adviser is free to furnish similar or other services to others, so long as its services to us are not impaired.
-Under the terms of the Investment Advisory Agreement, we will pay the Adviser the Management Fee and may also pay the Incentive Fee.
+Under the terms of the Investment Advisory Agreement, we will pay the Adviser the base management fee, or the Management Fee and may also pay certain incentive fees, or the Incentive Fees.